There are two distinct threads to this topic: books that I’ve read and books that I’ve written.

 If you’d like to find out more about the kind of books that I read, be aware that this is a pretty broad subject, not least because of the amount of reading matter I’ve managed to get through in my life so far – fiction and non-fiction.
 I may have to change this if it starts to overtake everything else, but I plan to generate individual posts, categorised under the one heading.
 See how we get on.

-If you’re interested in the books that I’ve written, right click on this link and select “open link in new tab / window” to view bibliography on Amazon.
+If you’re interested in the e-books that I’ve written and self published on Kindle, right click on this link and select “open link in new tab / window” to view bibliography on Amazon.

 https://www.amazon.co.uk/James-Lever/e/B01F9IG4AM